 After looking for single-term common factors, the next thing to do is to factor the numerator and denominator to see if there are any other factors we can cancel.
 We're on an absolute canceling tear.
 We can't be stopped!

-The rational expression factors as .
+First off, our expression factors as .
 We can cancel out a factor of (x + 1) from the numerator and denominator, which leaves us with .

-but there's no way to know this from looking at it unless you're some kind of mathematical savant.
+But there's no way to know this from looking at it unless you're some kind of mathematical savant.
 If you are, what in the world are you doing here?
 Don't you have bigger fish to fry?